Place Report: Ninja Walking in Bow Market

 3. A clear division: a food-centered first floor, with shops upstairs.

-Then I made a mistake: I took a walking tour with the DJI Osmo Pocket.
+Then you make a mistake: you take a walking tour with the DJI Osmo Pocket.

 One of the secrets to the Osmo Pocket is its 3-axis gimbal, which is supposed to keep things smooth, very smooth.